KaitaniRiku/Cell-Games/README.md

 Three degree of difficulty:

 - `Master Oroshi`: He's never serious, It would be easy to handle him insofar as his actions are ramndomly executed.
-- `Trunks`: He's kind, he will not try to win, just block your attacks,
+- `Trunks`: He's kind, he will not try to win, just block your attacks.
 - `Sangoku`: Unfortunately, he don't know how to hold back, be careful, he's the most serious opponent...